Alex375/Alex375/README.md

 ### Hi there, I'm Alexandre 👋

- - 🎓 I'm a third year computer science and engineering student at __EPITA__ in Rennes France🇫🇷.
+ - 🎓 I'm a fourth year computer science and engineering student at __EPITA__ in Paris France🇫🇷.
+ -  Computer science intern at DXOMark
  - 💻 Looking for a technical internship for september 2022.

  ### Contact